Preksha1985/Coursera_Capstone/README.md

 # Coursera_Capstone
-This Project aims to us location data to explore neighbourhood data and to buld a model that can pedict the location switch
+This Project aims to us location data to explore neighbourhood data and to buld a model that can predict the location switch